ngist/unistat/README.md

 ## About

 This repo contains a custom component for [Home Assistant](https://www.home-assistant.io) that provides a unified thermostat control for your home.
 It brings together all of your temp sensors and temperature control appliances for your house and can seamlessly control between them.
 The goal of this project is simplicity of setup and use.
+There shouldn't need to be any fiddling with control pramaters, and there's no option to do so either.

-It also allows you to select between several different modes:
+It also allows you to select between several different operating modes:

 1. Comfort: minimizes temperature fluctuations but may use more energy
-2. Eco: minimizes carbon footprint
+2. Budget: minimizes energy expenditure
-3. Budget: minimizes energy expenditure (if you only have one type of heating or cooling system this is the same as eco mode)
+3. Eco: minimizes carbon footprint (if you only have one type of heating or cooling system this is the same as Budget mode)

 ## Motivation

 Why bother making another thermostat integration?

+I wanted a thermostat integration that would handle multi-room multi-appliance control optimization.
+UniStat uses an adaptive Model Predictive Control(MPC) algorithm to jointly optimize control outputs for all rooms simultaneously.
+This means if you have substantial heatflow from the first floor to the second floor(due to convection), it may reduce the amount of heat called for on the top floor because it knows a heatcall on the first floor will provide more optimal heating for both areas, sending a heatcall for both areas might otherwise result in overheating the second floor.
+Joint optimization should provide for lower energy use and better comfort than more naive approaches.

+I also didn't want something that required manual fine tuning, and I wanted something that was relatively easy to setup and configure.
+I wanted a set it and forget it thermostat.

+I looked at what was available and didn't see anything that checked these boxes.

 - HA natively has thermostat helpers can't this all be done natively without a custom integration?

-  Well yes it can, and in fact that's what I started with, well at least that's what I tried to do, but the complexity became unmanagable for my needs, too many entities, and too many automatations to keep track of properly, and very error prone and repetitious to make small changes.
-If you have a relatively simple heating/cooling setup this may be the best option for you.
+  I started with this but gave up quickly.
+If you have a relatively simple heating/cooling setup and it's well balanced for all the rooms you care about then using the built in thermostats may be a good option for you, but it became unmanagable for me.
+I have multiple heating appliances in each room(boiler/radiators and heatpumps) so these won't control between them so then automations are needed.

 - Why not use [Versatile Thermostat](https://github.com/jmcollin78/versatile_thermostat) or [Better Thermostat](https://github.com/KartoffelToby/better_thermostat) or [HASmartThermostat](https://github.com/ScratMan/HASmartThermostat)?